-I use this knot all the time and often make one as soon as I've cut my thread and threaded my needle - often without realising I've done it!
+I use this method of knot making all the time and almost always make/ tie one as soon as I've threaded my needle - often without realising I've done it!

 Here's a summary of how to make a Quilter's Knot:

-3 Grip the end of the thread against the needle between your thumb and forefinger
+- Pinch that end of the thread against the needle between your thumb and forefinger.

-5 Pinch the wraps between your thumb and forefinger
+- Pinch the wrapped threads between your thumb and forefinger.

-6 Pull the needle out whilst gripping the wraps between your thumb and forefinger.
-There’s the knot!
+- Grab the needle with your free hand and pull the needle out whilst still gripping the thread wraps between your thumb and forefinger.